Ultimate Salkantay Trek to Machu Picchu Packing List 2023

-The Osprey backpacks are a great option for comfortable and durable backpacks.
-You need to get a backpack from 30 to 60 liters, so you can fit everything you need for even the longest of hikes.
+The Osprey backpacks are an excellent option for comfortable and durable bags.
+You need to get a backpack from 30 to 60 liters to fit everything you need for even the longest of hikes.
 Plus, it's made from durable nylon fabric and has a metal frame, so you know it will last.

 Original passport (to enter Machu Picchu)

-Assuming you have your passport and visa (if necessary) in hand (Some countries are allowed to travel with the National ID), you need to bring the original passport to the trek; you will need a safe and waterproof place to store in your daypack, Ziploc bags work very well.
+Assuming you have your passport and visa (if necessary) in hand (Some countries are allowed to travel with a National ID), you need to bring the original passport to the trek; you will need a safe and waterproof place to store it in your daypack, Ziploc bags work very well.

 Make sure your passport is valid for at least 6 more months from when you travel to Peru.

 Make sure you pack a warm fleece jacket.
-The temperatures can drop quite low at night, so you'll want to have a layer that will keep you warm.
+The temperatures can drop quite low at night, so you'll want a layer that keeps you warm.
 A fleece jacket is also great for wearing during the day if the sun isn't out.
 This jacket must be light and easy to pack in your daypack, and take it out whenever you need it or are cold.